sak-0822/docker/README.md

 # docker

-These are dockerfile for PyTorch with gpu(cuda-11.5 cudnn8.3.5).
+These are dockerfiles for PyTorch with gpu(cuda-11.5 cudnn8.3.5).